 The scheme, in essence, was a case of ‘double-breasting.’
 This is a well-known practice by which a unionized contractor creates a separate … Read More ➡

 On March 15, Kenneth Potter, former treasurer of the South Dakota chapter of National Staff Organization, was indicted in U.S. District Court for the District of South Dakota for embezzling $4,130 in funds from the Pierre, S.D.-based union.
 The indictment follows a probe by the Labor Department’s Office of Labor-Management Standards.
 National Staff Organization, based in Lincoln, Neb., represents several thousand personnel in a wide range of unions.… Read More ➡

-On January 8, Robert Mays, former financial secretary of United Steelworkers Local 561, was sentenced in U.S. District Court for the Southern District of Ohio to three years of probation and 208 hours of community service for embezzling $24,833 in funds from the union, currently based in Lancaster, Ohio.
-He also was ordered to make full restitution.
-Mays had pleaded guilty in September after being indicted in July.
-The actions follow an investigation by the Labor Department’s Office of Labor-Management Standards.… Read More ➡
+On March 24, Terry Aters, former treasurer of United Steelworkers Local 7686, pleaded guilty in U.S. District Court for the Eastern District of Missouri to one count of embezzling $153,434 in funds from the Marston, Mo.-based union.
+Aters had been indicted last October.
+The actions follow a probe by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡